catsout/wallpaper-engine-kde-plugin/README.md

 It's simple and small.

 ### Warning for scene support
+Scene support is unstable, may easily crash your kde.
 Backup your `~/.config/plasma-org.kde.plasma.desktop-appletsrc` file, before using scene wallpaper.
 And restore it when scene wallpaper break your kde.